CUSTOMER ANALYTICS2025-10-14

 As one analyst said, “Adaptive personalization is all about using algorithms more smartly.”

-Increasingly, today’s marketer, under tremendous pressure to transform marketing practices and processes, is turning to this kind of personalization to power a relatively new edition of direct marketing – Adaptive Marketing.
-At its core, Adaptive Marketing is devoted to re-align products and marketing tactics to match each customer’s needs.
-Product and experience personalization are the methods that increase customer satisfaction and the desire to come back again for more.
+Today’s marketer, increasingly under tremendous pressure to transform marketing practices and processes, is turning to this kind of personalization to power a relatively new edition of direct marketing – Adaptive Marketing.
+At its core, Adaptive Marketing is devoted to realigning products and marketing tactics to match each customer’s needs.
+Product and experience personalization are methods that increase customer satisfaction and encourage repeat visits.
 Thus, analytics and marketing management tools can provide real-time responses to customer needs.
-For B2C companies, Adaptive Marketing can turn out to be a great asset, but B2B firms, too, can benefit from it.
+For B2C companies, Adaptive Marketing can be a great asset, and B2B firms can benefit from it as well.

 Technique of Adaptive Personalization

-The technique of Adaptive Personalization uses the combination of machine learning and Predictive Analytics to not only tell your organization which of the products or services was a hit with clients but also try and figure out the best-suited product for each customer.
+The technique of Adaptive Personalization combines machine learning and Predictive Analytics to not only identify which products or services are successful with clients but also determine the best-suited product for each customer.

 Here are a few examples: